maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Other

 * SBCL on the continuous integration does not seem to have support for unicode.
-There are examples in the inputs fixtures and walkthrough adapctive tests.
+There are examples in the inputs fixtures and walkthrough adaptive tests.
 Search for SBCL.